"I'm a cat in need of a permanent loving home!"

-The Cobb County Courier’s Cat of the Day, selected from the Cobb Animal Services Shelter website, is a female grey tabby domestic short hair.
+The Cobb County Courier’s Cat of the Day, selected from the Cobb Animal Services Shelter website, is a female grey tabby/white domestic short hair.

 The following information on this potential family member is copied and pasted from the Animal Shelters website.
 To see the original text visit this link to the Animal Shelter Catalog.